This lesson will demonstrate how to create a feed in ArcGIS Velocity.

 - Choose the GCS WGS 1984 spatial reference from the returned search results.

-- Define the Date & Time properties as follows:
+- Define the Date and time properties as follows:

 - For Does your data have date fields?, choose Yes.